 Microservices have many benefits for Agile and DevOps teams, as the examples mentioned in the end portion of this article.
 This makes changes to the application slow as it affects the entire system.
-A modification made to a small section of code might require building and deploying an entirely new version of the software.
-Scaling specific functions of an application, also means you have to scale the entire application.
+A modification made to a small code of code might require building and deploying an entirely new software version.
+Scaling specific functions of an application also means you have to scale the entire application.

 Microservices solve these challenges of monolithic systems by being as modular as possible.
 In the simplest form, they help build an application as a suite of small services, each running in its own process and are independently deployable.
 These services may be written in different programming languages and may use different data storage techniques.
-While this results in the development of systems that are scalable and flexible, it needs a dynamic makeover.
+While this results in the development of scalable and flexible systems, it needs a dynamic makeover.

 Examples of Microservices Apps: